Clean Energy Grant

 Office of Central Services - Clean Energy Grant COVID -19 Notice – 4/3/2020

 Notice to all BGE, Pepco, and Delmarva Power HPwES Program Contractors:

-On May 15, 2015, Maryland Public Service Commission (MD PSC) approved the Exelon/PHI merger and upon closure of the merger on March 23, 2016, Prince George's County residents and businesses began receiving millions of dollars in benefits such as rate credits, low income bill assistance, and enhance reliability.
+On May 15, 2015, Maryland Public Service Commission (MD PSC) approved the Exelon/Pepco Holdings (PH)I merger and upon closure of the merger on March 23, 2016, Prince George's County residents and businesses began receiving millions of dollars in benefits such as rate credits, low income bill assistance, and enhance reliability.
 The programs listed below are also funded by the Exelon/PHI merger.

-The program provide grants to existing office and multifamily building owners, that are Pepco customers, to perform energy and water efficiency retrofits and obtain the United States Environmental Protection Agency's Energy Star certification.
+Sustainable Energy provide grants to existing office and multifamily building owners that to perform energy and water efficiency retrofits, and also to obtain the US Environmental Protection Agency (EPA)'s Energy Star certification.
 Additionally, the building owners are to adopt various best practices in Green Leasing to motivate landlords and tenants to engage in energy efficient practices.
-To learn more, selectApply for Grants TODAY!

 SEWDP will play a critical role in establishing and advanced energy industry in the County building employment capacity in the energy sector.
 SEWDP unites the business community with training institutions, community-based organizations, and the local workforce development board to provide work-based learning and occupational skills training to prepare eligible Prince George's County residents, within the Pepco service territory, for employment in the sustainable energy sector.
 Examples of sustainable energy jobs or careers include but are not limited to: energy auditors, solar photovoltaic or solar water heater installers, wind energy technicians, and weatherization technicians.
 To learn more, visit .